pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Our pipeline spec contains a few simple sections.
 First is the pipeline `name`, edges.
 Then we have the `transform` which specifies the docker image we want to use, `pachyderm/opencv` (defaults to Dockerhub as the registry), and the entry point `edges.py`.
 Lastly, we specify the inputs, our images repo and a glob pattern.

 The glob pattern defines how the input data can be broken up if we wanted to distribute our computation. `/*` means that each file can be processed individually, which makes sense for images.
-Glob patterns are one of the most powerful features of Pachyderm so when you start creating your own pipelines, check out the :doc:`../fundamentals/pipelines#glob_patterns` docs.
-PLACEHOLDER!
+Glob patterns are one of the most powerful features of Pachyderm so when you start creating your own pipelines, check out the :doc:`../reference/pipeline_spec`.

 .. code-block:: python